-Last year was a bumper year for PCs and tablets amid the chip shortage, as total shipments for the year grew 9 percent to just under half a billion, a new report has shown.
+Last year was a bumper year for PCs and tablets amid the chip shortage, as total shipments for the year grew 9 percent to just under half a billion.

 For the full year, Chromebook shipments grew 10 percent while tablet shipments were almost flat, down by 1.6 percent, reports market research firm Canalys.

 The tablet space is more diverse now than it was last year, as a host of new players have entered the market, with many more in line to release products, – analyst Himani Mukka.

 “Though the market saw a year-on-year decline, shipments remained higher than before the pandemic, showing the strength of the tablet revival,” he added.

 However, global PC (including tablet) shipments fell 7 percent (on-year) in Q4 2021, to 133.7 million units.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free